wuwenbin2/fuel-plugin-onos/README.md

      onos plugin

-3. Select three nodes with role 'controller', three with role 'compute' and one with 'onos' if you select branch Kilo.
+3. Select three nodes with role 'controller', three with role 'compute' and one with 'onos'.

 4. Click 'Deploy changes' to enable nodes with ONOSFW.